 2. Start the FAFSA at fafsa.ed.gov

 Use your FSA ID to begin applying for financial aid through FAFSA.
-The FAFSA form has about 100 questions.
+The FAFSA form has over 100 questions.
 And no worries, you do not have to fill out the form in one sitting.
 You can start, stop and return at a later time.
 Keep in mind though that the information is kept in progress up to 45 days.

 3. Add FAFSA deadlines to your calendar

-Yes, I’m a major fan of keeping a visible calendar as well as mobile calendar for your teen to stay accountable.
+Yes, I’m a big fan of keeping a visible calendar as well as mobile calendar for your teen to stay accountable.
 Add state and college-specific deadlines to be sure.
 (The federal deadline is typically in the summer following the academic year so I wouldn’t worry about that one.)
 Focus on and plan to submit your FAFSA prior to the earliest deadline.